JacopoMangiavacchi/SwiftNLC/README.md

 A Natural Language Classifier (NLC) capable to run offline on iOS/watchOS/tvOS devices for understanding Intents from text utterances

+For complete documention please follow the tutorial on https://medium.com/@JMangia/coreml-nlc-with-keras-tensorflow-and-apple-nslinguistictagger-cd971cda64c9

 # Folders / Projects

 - Importer: Swift macOS console app to import Intents and Utterances from different formats
 - SampleDatasets: json files containing Intents definitions and sample Utterances
 - WordEmbedding: Swift console app to prepare word embedding vectors for training
-- ModelNotebook: Jupyter Notebook for Keras/TensorFlow Classifier and CoreML export
+- ModelNotebooks: Jupyter Notebook for Keras/TensorFlow Classifier and CoreML export
 - Wrapper: Swift iOS code to simplify access to CoreML Classifier model
 - SwiftNLCTestClient: Test iOS application to play with Wrapper and CoreML model